 If you are a foreigner and want to open Poland bank account, there are many best banks for foreigners in Poland you can use.
 You can opt to use online banks or some of the best international banks for expats.

-Best Bank in Poland for Foreigners and Expats
+Banking Options in Poland for Expats and Foreigners

 Confirm from your local bank if it offers correspondent relationship with Polish banks.
 If they have such a relationship, then it will be easy to switch to a Polish bank.
 When choosing the best bank for expats, it is good you consider your banking needs.
 The following are the best banks in Poland for foreigners that you might consider opening an account with.